 When looking at Figure 7, which shows the spectral intensity of a mercury lamp, we do actually see that in general, mercury lamps emit light of shorter wavelengths at greater intensities.
 However, one can see that although the relative intensity of 405 nm light is less than that of 43 6nm light, we found that 405 nm light has more energy than that of 436 nm light.
 This supports the theory that it is not intensity that determines how much energy a photon carries, but rather it is frequency and wavelength that determine how much energy a photon carries.

-In order to determine the stopping potential for each wavelength of light tested, we decided to determine where the “knee” was for each curve present in Figure 5.
-Since the knee of a curve isn’t well defined, we decided to use two methods to approximate the value of the knee, and hence, the value of the stopping potential, for each curve.
+In order to determine the stopping potential for each wavelength of light tested, we needed to determine where the “knee” was for each curve present in Figure 5.
+Since the knee of a curve isn’t well defined, we decided to use two methods to approximate the value of the knee, and therefore determine the value of the stopping potential for each current vs voltage curve.

 Figure 8: An example of our intersection method for the 546nm wavelength filter testing in the reverse bias configuration.
 Where the slopes of each of the two most linear parts of the graph were found and then the intersection of those two slopes was found.
 The voltage at which that intersection occurred was then said to be the stopping voltage.

-The first method we used was to approximate the slope of each of the two most linear parts of the graph and find the intersection of those two slopes.
+The first method we used to determine the stopping potential was to fit the two linear parts of the graph before and after the knee and find the intersection of those two lines.
 An example of this method is shown in Figure 8.
-The voltage at which the intersection occurred is approximately -0.50 V. Using this method, we said that -0.50 V was the stopping voltage for this filter, for this method.
+The voltage at which the intersection occurred is approximately -0.50 V. Using this method, we said that -0.50 V was the stopping voltage for this filter, for Method 1.

 Figure 9: An example of our threshold method for the 546 nm wavelength filter, tested in the reverse bias configuration.
 We to used data points from the bottom plateau of each curve to determine a threshold value for zero forward current, and the data point whose value for current was above that threshold value and whose voltage was the most negative was said to be located at the stopping voltage.

 The second method we used was to use data points of the bottom plateau of each curve to determine a threshold value for zero forward current.
 Thus, if a data point’s value was above that threshold value, we could say that it was where the current ceased, and the voltage at that data point would be our stopping potential.
 Figure 9 shows an example of this method.
-Using our method, the data point at -0.5 V would be the data point at which we would say that there is no more forward current, and thus -0.5 V is our stopping potential for this filter, for this method.
+Using our method, the data point at -0.5 V would be the data point at which we would say that there is no more forward current, and thus -0.5 V is our stopping potential for this filter, for Method 2.

 Since we determined the values of the stopping potentials by inspection for both methods, we elected to use a constant, estimated uncertainty for both the voltage and the current based on the uncertainties of the original data.